Monitoring the European Charter for Regional or Minority Languages

 1. Submission of a periodical report by the State Party

-Each State Party must submit a periodical report to the Secretary General every three years, explaining their policies and the action they have taken to fulfil the commitments they have undertaken.
+From 1 July 2019, following a reform adopted by the Committee of Ministers in November 2018, each State Party must submit a periodical report to the Secretary General every five years, explaining their policies and the action they have taken to fulfil the commitments they have undertaken, and two and a half years thereafter a mid-cycle document containing information on recommendations for immediate action.
 The reports must be drafted according to the outlines adopted by the Committee of Ministers of the Council of Europe.
 The periodical reports from the states are published and may be obtained from the states concerned and from the Council of Europe.

 2. Monitoring by the Committee of Experts